quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/troubleshooting-and-tips.md

 ---

 ## Read & Write Local Files
 One great benefit of using Electron is the ability to access the user's file system.
 This enables you to read and write files on the local system.
-To help avoid Chromium restrictions and writing to your application's internal files, make sure to take use of electron's APIs, specifically the app.getPath(name) function.
+To help avoid Chromium restrictions and writing to your application's internal files, make sure to make use of electron's APIs, specifically the app.getPath(name) function.
 This helper method can get you file paths to system directories such as the user's desktop, system temporary files, etc.

 We can use the userData directory, which is reserved specifically for our application, so we can have confidence other programs or other user interactions should not tamper with this file space.